wjladams/fca25/grade6.md

 * Thursday dividing fractions by fractions section 2.2
 * Friday reviewing dividing, multiplying and adding fractions.

+## Week 5 — Sep 16 - Sep 18
+Overall concepts this week:
+* Review of Chapters 1 and 2
+* Test covering both chapters

+Daily information:
+* Tuesday reviewing all concepts from Chapters 1 and 2
+* Thursday test on Chapters 1 and 2
+* Friday fun day making our own board games

 # Homework assignments
 ## Week 1 — Aug 19 - Aug 22